taminater/LEAPs/content/leaps/leap-16.md

 When \\(L < M\\) the liquidity circuit breaker will fire and all deposits and withdrawals will be blocked.
 The circuit breaker will continue to fire until \\(L \ge M\\).
 A countdown timer of \\(\tau_{liq} = 3\\) days then begins, during which deposits and withdrawals will continue to be blocked.
 After this period, deposits and withdrawals will recommence.

-A deposit/withdrawal that has signalled for at least \\(G=14\\) days can be approved by a "guardian" (a multisig consisting of core contributors and Council members).
-Guardians have the ability to bypass the circuit breaker and approve deposits/withdrawals which have been signalled for at least \\(G\\) days and/or block new expiries from being listed until funds are freed.

 If a user is meant to have their funds processed while deposits/withdrawals are blocked, then these transactions can occur immediately after the embargo lifts.

 Users can signal to withdraw funds that could send the free liquidity in the pool to 0 and thereby trigger the circuit breaker.

 #### Volatility Circuit Breaker

 The second circuit breaker ensures that the GWAV and spot volatilities/skews are sufficiently close.
 If these quantities diverge, then it is most likely unfavourable to current LPs to permit deposits and/or withdrawals.
 Let